ppy/osu-wiki/wiki/Tournaments/VAF/1/en.md

 ![VAF logo](img/logo.jpg)

-The **Vaf's Autumn Fiesta** (**VAF**) was a 1v1 osu!taiko tournament hosted by ::{ flag=AR }:: [Vaf](https://osu.ppy.sh/users/12589048).
+The **Vaf's Autumn Fiesta** (**VAF**) was a 1v1 osu!taiko tournament hosted by ::{ flag=AR }:: ::Vaf::{ user-id=12589048 }.
 The tournament was run in a swiss style to determine the top players before going onto a double-elimination bracket in the Semifinals phase.
 The tournament was also rank-restricted to rank #50 and below.
 It was the first instalment of the Vaf's Autumn Fiesta.

 ## Tournament schedule